TonyPhipps/SIEM/Incident-Response-Plan.md

 ## User Participation

 When possible, automated and/or remote containment actions must be performed by trained, experience staff.
-However, when a system administrator or pre-established contact for incident response assistance is unvailable, options are limited.
+However, when a system administrator or pre-established contact for incident response assistance is unavailable, options are limited.
 Leveraging users for containment actions is a last resort due to varying levels of user expertise.
 In most cases, the level of user participation is expected to be limited to disconnecting from the network immediately and either notifying or delivering their system to the nearest administrator or shipping the hardware to the Incident Response Team.

 ## Containment Courses of Action

 Various courses of action can be taken to contain malware and malicious activity to allow further analysis and eradication.
-Often signature-based or threat intelligence-based security tools are updated with capabilities that automatate containment/prevention effectively.
+Often signature-based or threat intelligence-based security tools are updated with capabilities that automate containment/prevention effectively.
 This may allow careful rolling back of containment steps.
 Note that if the scope of compromise includes the OS, it is possible for malware or adversaries to remain hidden from any security tools or controls.

 Containment courses of action include:
 - Local user account disablement